 Staff at Reddish depot late 1960s.
 Source: Twitter

-A report I have from 1973 details the lack of work for the line (it was ‘saved’ by Beeching because of expectations it would be able to carry far more freight than before.)
+A report I have from 1973 details the lack of work for the line (interesting as it was originally it was ‘saved’ by Beeching because of expectations it would be able to carry more freight.)
 Wath and Mottram Yards had become less used and although the merry go rounds were still a substantial traffic on the Woodhead route these block trains did not need the marshalling yards specially built for the MSW.
 It is recorded Tinsley Yard (at that time) had barely any work.

 Emerging from the tunnel 1980.
 Source: Twitter

 Skirting the reservoirs in Longendale, April 1981.
 There was once four tracks, BR whittled it down to three, two, one, and then none.
 Source: Twitter